markvl/www.vlent.nl/content/weblog/2013/twitter-portlet-api-v11.md

 The bad news is that just upgrading python-twitter is not enough.
-You still need to give it some keys (consumer key, consumer secret, etcetera) to get data from Twitter.
+You still need to give it some keys (consumer key, consumer secret, et cetera) to get data from Twitter.
 Otherwise, you'll see these kind of messages in you logs:

     TwitterError: [{u'message': u'Bad Authentication data', u'code': 215}]